The Board of Trustees meet in Te Arahi (Staff Meeting Room) on the last Monday of the month at 5.45pm during term time. Parents are welcome.

 Welcome to Whanganui High School.

 Whanganui High School is a leading co-educational secondary school.
-We have over 1500 students; more than 100 specialist teachers and more than 50 support and administration staff.
+We have nearly 1500 students (including International students); over 100 specialist teachers and more than 50 support and administration staff.

-The choice of secondary school for your son or daughter needs to be a carefully considered decision.
-I personally assure you that Whanganui High School is an outstanding school, with nationally significant points of difference across all academic, cultural and sporting areas.
+The choice of secondary school for your daughter or son needs to be a carefully considered decision.
+Whanganui High School is an outstanding school, with nationally significant points of difference across all academic, cultural, sporting, and service to the community areas.

-In addition to this, our school values of LIFE (Learning, Integrity, Fellowship, Excellence) underpin the balanced and caring education we offer to our students.
+In addition, our school values of LIFE (Learning, Integrity, Fellowship, Excellence) constantly underpin the balanced and caring education we offer to all of our students.

-Students at Whanganui High School enjoy all the advantages associated with attending a large secondary school - a diverse range of educational opportunities; access to all our dedicated and well-qualified teachers; a fully inclusive and welcoming learning environment - as well as benefitting from the personalised learning that occurs in all classes and across the entire school.
+Students at Whanganui High School enjoy all the advantages associated with attending a large well-functioning secondary school – a diverse range of educational opportunities; access to our dedicated and well-qualified teachers; a fully inclusive and welcoming learning environment – as well as benefitting from the personalised learning that occurs across the entire school.

 We came to Whanganui from Whangarei in 2004 intending to stay for 6 months, but are still here in 2019.
 This is my home.
 I am a self-employed Financial Advisor.
 In this role, I have travelled extensively all over NZ, especially the North Island.
 Over the years I have owned and operated various successful businesses, some which have been sold.
 My work has helped me to understand the best way to move forward as a team.

 I have a son in Year 10 at Whanganui High School, while my other son is in Year 7 at Whanganui Intermediate School.
 My daughter left Whanganui High School at the end of 2018 to further her studies at University.